Gazi-Stadion auf der Waldau

 The Waldau-Stadion, known as the Gazi-Stadion auf der Waldau for sponsorship purposes, is a multi-use stadium in the Degerloch district in Stuttgart, Germany.
 The stadium is situated approximately 200m southwest of the Fernsehturm Stuttgart and holds 11,410 spectators (of these, 1,068 canopied seats and 4,949 canopied stands), which makes it the second biggest stadium in Stuttgart.
-It is home to the Stuttgarter Kickers, as of 2013 playing in the 3.
-Liga.
+It is home to the Stuttgarter Kickers, as of 2024 playing in the Regionalliga Südwest.
 The American football teams Stuttgart Scorpions and Stuttgart Surge use the stadium in the German Football League and European League of Football, respectively.
-Since 2008, the VfB Stuttgart II, also playing in the 3.
-Liga, plays its home games here.

 The Waldau-Stadion is the oldest stadium in Germany.